 The Sonicision™ cordless ultrasonic dissection device can be used to coagulate isolated vessels up to 5 mm in diameter.

 Both components have internal counters and display different lights when they have reached maximum use life - 100 uses.
-A red indicator on the battery charger and purple indicator on the generator indicate end of useful life for the components.
+A flashing red LED indicator on the battery charger and a flashing purple LED indicator on the generator indicate end of useful life for the components.
 The battery and generator were designed to provide optimal performance throughout their lifespan.

 A depleted battery typically takes approximately two hours to fully recharge.